Quantum-informed learning of genuine network nonlocality beyond idealized resources: Results

-In Table I we give the target RGB4 \cite{Renou_Genuine2019:PhysRevLett.123.140401} distribution with Bell state $|\phi^+\rangle = \frac{1}{2}(|00\rangle + |11\rangle)$ with noise visibility $0.94$ and the entangled basis measurements in (\ref{eq:uw POVMs}).
-In Table II we give the predicted distribution that the machine was able to reproduce.
-In support of our case, the machine was able to approximate the distribution with a discrepancy measure of $1.418e^{-3}$ that lies in the error range of the model, whereas for the case with zero noise, the measure is $0.024$.
+While earlier work \citep{Renou_Genuine2019:PhysRevLett.123.140401, Tamas_2020, boreiri2024noiserobustproofsquantumnetwork} had commented on the noise robustness of the distributions, we confirm our results on the noise robustness of the triangle scenario using the distribution with $v = 0.938$ visibility, which had previously been presumed to violate any LHV description.
+In Table I~(\ref{fig:Target_vs_model_distribution}) we give the target RGB4 \cite{Renou_Genuine2019:PhysRevLett.123.140401} distribution with the Bell state $|\phi^+\rangle = \frac{1}{2}(|00\rangle + |11\rangle)$ with noise visibility $v=0.938$ and the entangled basis measurements in~(\ref{eq:uw_POVMs}) followed by the predicted distribution that the model was able to reproduce.
+In support of our case, the machine was able to approximate the distribution with a discrepancy measure (Euclidean measure) of $d=.0011983$, which is within the error range of the model.
+In comparison, for the case with zero noise, the value is $d=0.02$.
+We then recovered the values of the deterministic response functions of Alice, Bob, and Charlie for this case, with their product giving the initial target distribution using the expression~(\ref{eq:network_trilocal_model}).
+This shows that there exist local realistic descriptions for distributions from a slight Werner noise of $6\%$, and this limit goes far beyond any existing studies on noise robustness.
+The numerical part can be found in the Code section.

-We recovered the values of the deterministic response functions of Alice, Bob, and Charlie for this case, with their product giving the initial target distribution using the expression (\ref{eq:network trilocal model}).
-This shows that there exists a realistic local description of the distribution if even a slight noise of $v = 0.06$ is introduced, the numerical part is provided in the Code Availability section.
-And this limit goes far beyond any existing studies on noise robustness.
-This behavior is quite interesting, as we find genuine network nonlocality as a much stronger set of correlations compared to standard bipartite Bell scenarios.
-Further it is really intriguing to find the place of learning algorithms in giving elegant solutions to problems that were highly difficult to traverse analytically.
+This behavior is quite interesting, as we again find genuine network nonlocality to be a much stricter set of correlations compared to standard bipartite Bell scenarios.
+Further, it is really intriguing to find the place of learning algorithms in giving elegant solutions to problems that are difficult to traverse analytically.